wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 The tag array itself is also 2x over-provisioned, such that at most twice as much data as an uncompressed cache may be stored in the compressed cache.

+Compression is performed at block insertion time by deduplicating every individual 64-bit value in the block using existing values stored in the arrays.
+If an identical value is found, then the 64-bit word in the newly inserted line is not stored, but rather, the tag entry just stores the physical location of the existing value.
+In order to find potentially duplicated value, a search is performed on the array and on all other banks on the same index.
+This is essentially deduplicating the value using values on the same offset from another cache block on the same way but in different sets, or on a different way.